-

 In the next 12 months, significant legal developments in AI in Italy are likely to focus on several key areas:

-Italian stakeholders will need to comply with the AI Act, as soon as it becomes directly applicable in the next few months (regarding prohibited AI practices) and years (concerning rules on high-risk AI systems).
+Italian stakeholders already need to comply with the AI Act, as it is already directly applicable as regards prohibited practices, since February 2025.
+Other provisions of the AI Act will become directly applicable in the next few months (regarding general-purpose AI models) and years (concerning rules on high-risk AI systems).

 Questions around the ownership of AI-generated works and inventions are already becoming more pressing.
 Italian law may see updates or new interpretations in this area, especially concerning the protection of IP created by, or with the assistance of, AI.